 What is divorce mediation?

 Divorce mediation is way for a couple to resolve divorce issues out of Court.
-It is a voluntary process whereby the couple and the mediator (and sometimes the couple’s attorneys) meet to identify and discuss the divorce issues.
+It is a voluntary process whereby the couple and the mediator (and sometimes the couple’s attorneys) meet either in person or virtually to identify and discuss the divorce issues.
 The mediator is a neutral party and acts as the facilitator.
 The couple works together as they make their own decisions and craft their own divorce settlement terms.

 What issues are discussed in a divorce mediation session?